 Global Child Health Pathway

 The Global Child Health Pathway is designed to engage and inspire residents to seek post-residency opportunities and training in the field of global health.
 As a participant in the Global Child Health Pathway, your residency will be tailored to provide ample opportunities to go abroad while equipping you with the skills to design, create, build, and sustain viable international programs while becoming leaders in the field of global health medicine.
 Our program is fully integrated into the categorical pediatric residency program.
 As a Global Child Health Pathway resident, you will complete your pediatric residency in the standard three years (meeting existing ABP and ACGME requirements) but will participate in at least two global health rotations.
-You will also take part in the Global Child Health curriculum, journal clubs, and complete a global health project.
+You will also take part in the Global Child Health curriculum and complete a global health project.
 Our global health program has six target sites in the United States and abroad where our faculty, fellows, and residents pursue planned or ongoing projects.
 As a Global Child Health Pathway resident, you are permitted to participate in other international opportunities beyond our six target sites that fit your personal interest and career goals.

 Learn more about the curriculum for the Global Child Health Program.Download a three-year breakdown of the Global Health Track.